 10. Self-Insurance Fund

 Cook County shall maintain a Self-insurance Fund for employee health benefits, life insurance, unemployment compensation, workers compensation and liability related claims and expenses arising from operations.
 The purpose of the Self Insurance Fund is to centralize and mitigate risk to the County and provide certainty to the operating units, while properly allocating indirect costs to operational units.
-The County will establish a premium or premium equivalent to represent the actuarial estimate of specific health plans based on which funds will be appropriated to each department within the General, Health, Special Purpose, and Grant Funds annually.
+The County will establish a premium or premium equivalent to represent the actuarial estimate of specific health plans based on which funds will be appropriated to each department within the General, Health Enterprise, Special Purpose, and Grant Funds annually.
 On a monthly basis, the premium or premium equivalent will be charged to each department and credited to the Self-Insurance Fund.
 The premium equivalent calculation shall be revised as necessary, but at least annually.
-The County will also establish an actuarial estimate of projected workers compensation and liability claim payments which will be appropriated to the Corporate, Public Safety and Health Funds annually.
+The County will also establish an actuarial estimate of liability claim payments and an estimate of projected workers compensation payments which will be appropriated to the General and Health Enterprise Funds annually.
 On a monthly basis, the cost of workers compensation and liability claims will be credited to the Self-Insurance Fund.

 Cook County recognizes that it is prudent to maintain a sufficient level of financial resources to protect against reducing service levels or raising taxes or fees due to large, unexpected or catastrophic events.
-The County shall strive to maintain a fund balance in the Self Insurance fund of not less than one and one half times the three year average of claims and payments to provide financial support to cover unforeseen or catastrophic events and emergencies not covered by any stop-loss insurance procured by the County.
-However, the intent of the self-insurance fund is not to accumulate a fund balance that is greater than what is required to offset the volatility inherent in claims.
-At the end of the fiscal year, if the fund balance is greater than three times the three-year average of claims and payments, only then may funds be transferred to the General Fund for operating purposes at the request of the Chief Financial Officer.
+The County shall strive to maintain a fund balance in the Self-Insurance Fund of not less than one and one-half times the three-year average of claims and payments, notwithstanding outlier years impacted by the COVID-19 pandemic, for everything but health insurance payments, to provide financial support to cover unforeseen or catastrophic events and emergencies not covered by any stop-loss insurance procured by the County.
+However, the intent of the Self-Insurance Fund is not to accumulate a fund balance that is greater than what is required to offset the volatility inherent in such claims.
+At the end of the fiscal year, if the fund balance is greater than three times the three-year average of claims and payments not withstanding outlier years impacted by the COVID-19 pandemic, for everything but health insurance payments, only then may funds be transferred to the General Fund for operating purposes at the request of the Chief Financial Officer (CFO).

 11. Accounting, Auditing, & Financial Reporting